 As I mentioned in last year’s post on this topic, the Landmark designation actually does more to protect a building from demolition than a simple National Register listing does, since changes to the building including demolition have to be approved by the Mississippi Department of Archives and History.
 The designation can only be applied to private properties if the owner requests it, while public properties like schools, university buildings, courthouses, etc., can be designated based on the criteria set out above.
 That’s why most of the properties below are public buildings.

-A total of ten properties were designated as Mississippi Landmarks this year.
+In 2012, MDAH added twelve properties to its list of Mississippi Landmarks.
 All photos below are courtesy of MDAH, and most of the information about each comes from the Mississippi Historic Resources database.